davidsword/sword-layouts/readme.txt

 Stable tag:        1.0.2
 Requires PHP:      5.6.0

-Layout blocks for Gutenberg that help create more interesting and modern Wordpress pages.
+Layout blocks for Gutenberg that help create more interesting and modern WordPress pages.

 == Description ==